dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 # Configuring NSX Objects for K8S
 [Back to Table of Contents](https://github.com/dumlutimuralp/k8s-with-nsx-t-2.5.x/tree/master/Part%203#Table-of-Contents)

+## Tagging the Segment Ports for K8S Nodes

 In this section the ports of the "K8S-NodeTransport" segment, to which the Kubernetes Nodes second vNIC is connected to, will be configured with specific scopes as "ncp/cluster" , "ncp/node_name" and with specific tags as "k8s-cluster" and K8S Node hostname.

 Navigate to "Networking -> Segments" in the NSX-T Simplified UI and then CLICK three dots on the left of the  "K8S-NodeTransport" segment and then click edit in the pop up menu.
 Click on the right arrow next to where it says "Ports" and then click on the number "3" on the right to edit the tagging of the ports.